 By avoiding full time hires, you save on salaries, benefits, and overhead.
 Building an in house marketing team is expensive and difficult to scale.
 A small team can easily cost over $350,000 a year in salaries alone.
 Outsourced marketing services often deliver the same results for a fraction of that cost, allowing you to control cash flow and avoid fixed overhead.

-When you outsource, you gain a whole team of specialists, from SEO gurus and designers to data analysts.
+When you outsource, you gain a whole team of specialists, from SEO experts and designers to data analysts.
 You get enterprise level expertise without hiring an entire department.
 Agencies also come equipped with professional tools for design, analytics, and automation that you don’t have to license yourself.
 As one expert panel noted, outsourced partners bring expertise, experience, and networks that are often unmatched by in house teams.

 An outsourced team can hit the ground running, launching campaigns much faster than a newly formed internal team.
 This speed to market means you can capitalize on trends and opportunities as they arise.
 It’s no surprise that 65% of businesses currently outsourcing plan to increase their use of it, partly because of the accelerated results.